department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11/yellow-ribbon-program.md

 Who's covered?
-: Veterans who qualify
+- Veterans
-: Dependents who qualify
+- Qualified dependents

 What benefits can I get?
-: Extra money for tuition
+- Extra money for tuition
-{:.va-callout}

 ------